Theo-flux/binary_trees/README.md

 Balanced Binary Trees are also called Height Balanced Binary Trees. denoteda s HB(k) (where k is the balanced factor).
 If k = 0, then the tree is said to be fully balanced.

+### Tree Traversal
+Traversal is the process of visiting all nodes of a tree and may print their values too.
+All nodes are connected via links.
+The traversal always starts from root (head) node.
+There are three ways:
+1. In-order Traversal (left -> Root -> Right)
+2. Pre-order Traversal (Root -> Left -> Right)
+3. Post-order Traversal (Left -> Right -> Root)

 ### Self Balancing Binary Search Tree
 If a binary search tree has a balance factor of one then it is an AVL ( Adelso-Velskii and Landis) tree.
 This means that in an AVL tree the difference between left subtree and right subtree height is at most one.